 Premium payments for a tax-qualified long-term care insurance policy are deductible as personal medical expenses for those taxpayers who itemize their deductions.

-*Prices above are for individuals.
+Prices above are for individuals.
 Prices for couples would be twice those of the individuals.
-Deductions can be taken for individuals, their spouse and tax dependents (such as parents) and are subject to the same tax rules as traditional medial expenses (such as 7.5% adjusted gross income [AGI] floor).
+Deductions can be taken for individuals, their spouse and tax dependents (such as parents) and are subject to the same tax rules as traditional medical expenses (such as 7.5% adjusted gross income [AGI] floor).

 FOR SELF EMPLOYED